romanzy313/otp/README.md

 ## How to use

-To create a storage adapter, implement `OtpStorage` interface
+To create a storage adapter, implement the `OtpStorage` interface

 ```ts
 export interface OtpStorage {